When you come to Oldham Bethel Church you can expect:

 - A time of singing as part of our worship to God and encouragement of one another.

-- A time of prayer and praise, thanking God for all he has done for us and petitioning him for various needs.
+- A time of open prayer during which any believer may pray, thanking God for all he has done for us and petitioning him for various needs.

 - An opportunity for believers to share what God has been doing in their life this week.